GDC Investigations

 • Criminal convictions or cautions

-• Issues relating to health, conduct, or performance
+• Health, conduct, or performance issues

-The GDC Fitness to Practise Process Explained
+The GDC Fitness to Practise Process

 Initial Assessment